Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 3.03.03 =
+* Improve the appearance of the import/export page
+* Move the admin menu position below the post comments
+* Remove unused CSS including CSS for login forms in the user registration plugin
+* Override theme styling for box shadows on inputs
+* Add a new migrator class that will serve as a base for migrations from other form builder plugins
+* Add a prepare_field_value function for altering the value show inside a form field that can be overridden in extension classes for fields

 = 3.03.02 =
 * Fix: When syntax highlighting was turned off in the user profile, the custom CSS box didn't appear.
 * Fix: Allow 'aside' tags in the form widget.
 Don't remove it when sanitizing.